 When I use a companion planting system, in other words, I plant plants that benefit one another.
 This system allows for natural barriers against pests.
 Companion planting also increases certain crop yields.

-Still other plants, like the African marigold exude chemicals to repel pests.
+Still, other plants, like the African marigold exudes chemicals to repel pests.
 Other plants provide physical benefits for neighboring plants.
-Here again we can use the three sister’s garden for our example.
+Here again, we can use the three sister’s gardens for our example.
 Corn becomes a trellis for pole beans and shade for squash.
 Many animals are hesitant to maneuver around the vines of the squash to get to the corn.
 A companion technique called nurse cropping uses tall or dense-canopied plants to protect plants that are more vulnerable by providing shade or windbreak.

 Beneficial Insects And Other Critters To Kill Herbivore Insects

 In addition to drawing beneficial predatory insects to the garden, I can also purchase bugs that prey on these bugs you want to keep in check.
-Insects you can buy to benefit the garden include the garden include ladybugs, green lacewings, and praying mantis.
+Insects you can buy to benefit the garden include ladybugs, green lacewings, and praying mantis.